ttrotto/rusterize/README.md

  fasterize_large 9.9450280 10.6674467 10.8632224 10.9182963 11.1943478 11.3768210    20
  fasterize_small 0.4906411  0.5140836  0.5581061  0.5320919  0.5603512  0.8750579    20
 ```
 And on an even larger datasets?
-Here we use a layer from the province of Quebec, Canada representing ~2M polygons of waterbodies, rasterized at 30 meters (20 rounds) with no field value and pixel function `any`.
+Here we use a layer from the province of Quebec, Canada representing ~2M polygons of forest stands, rasterized at 30 meters (20 rounds) with no field value and pixel function `any`.
 The comparison with `gdal_rasterize` was run with `hyperfine --runs 20 "gdal_rasterize -tr 30 30 -burn 1 <data_in> <data_out>"`.
 ```
 # rusterize
 --------------------------------------------- benchmark: 1 tests --------------------------------------------